bosbec/mobileresponseDocs/services/checkinDoc.md

 ============
 ## Checkin Incident ##

-A predefined process to facilitate action during an event that requires check-in where people are split up into groups, each with a responsible "moderator".
+A predefined process to facilitate action during an event which requires check-in from a range of people in the organization.

 **Overview**